dotMorten/NmeaParser/README.md

 ####Note!

-This fork is downgraded from .NET Framework 4.5 to target 4.0.
+This fork is downgraded to target .NET Framework 4.0

 ###Nmea Parser